Cooper Union: Master's in Engineering

 The School of Engineering offers master's degrees in chemical, civil, electrical, or mechanical engineering.
-Although all departments offer a thesis option, in some cases students may pursue a master's degree solely through coursework and projects.
-A "4 +" dual degree option is also available whereby Cooper Union undergraduate engineering students may earn a bachelor's degree and a master's degree in as little as 5 years.
+Cooper Union undergraduate engineering students may earn a bachelor's degree and a master's degree in as little as five years.

 The School of Art

 Consisting of roughly 200 students and 70 faculty members, the Cooper Union School of Art offers a Bachelor of Fine Arts (BFA) degree and a Certificate of Fine Arts.
 As a member school of AICAD, School of Art students may participate in exchange programs with the other colleges in the association, including California Institute of the Arts and Otis College of Art and Design.

 The Cooper Union Art program is often referred to as "generalist" or "versatile" when compared to other Fine Arts colleges; incoming students do not choose an academic major within the Fine Arts field, but instead are permitted and encouraged to select courses from any of the School of Art's departments.
-This approach allows for a personalized curriculum which addresses each student's particular interests, regardless of variation or eclecticism.
-In addition, the program and curriculum place heavy emphasis on each student's creative and imaginative abilities, rather than technical precision in a specific medium, to develop the social awareness and critical analysis skills relevant to art in the contemporary world.
+The curriculum place heavy emphasis on each student's creative and imaginative abilities, rather than technical precision in a specific medium.

 Galleries

 Located in both public spaces and specialized rooms, Cooper Union's galleries provide space for installations and showcases by students, faculty, and guest artists.
 Popular gallery locations include the Great Hall lobby in the Foundation Building and newly opened 41 Cooper Gallery in 41 Cooper Square, which provides a two-story high space for large, three-dimensional exhibitions and works visible from both the building lobby and 7th street through large plate-glass windows.

-In addition, numerous smaller exhibition spaces exist throughout both buildings on campus, providing space for student projects and individual artwork to be displayed.
+In addition, numerous smaller exhibition spaces exist throughout both buildings on campus.
 Larger spaces on the upper floors of the Foundation Building are used primarily for interdisciplinary exhibitions with the School of Architecture.
 For presentations of video and digital media, the Great Hall and 41 Cooper Square's Rose Auditorium are used.
-Exhibition resources including frames, stands, projectors, and mounting hardware are provided to students and faculty by the school's Buildings and Grounds department.